freshcut/Tatura/readme.md

 As with <a href="//anchorcms.com">anything</a> <a href="//visualidiot.com">I</a> <a href="//typestacks.com">make</a>, it's beautiful.
 For most people, that'd be obnoxious and arrogant, but this code truly is perfect; it's the zen of CSS.

 ## Open to the world
-It's WTPL, so frolick in the fields with Tartura, and it's cool.
+It's <a href="http://sam.zoy.org/wtfpl/">WTFPL</a>, so frolick in the fields with Tartura, and it's cool.
 Just be nice.

 ## Got any questions?
 Although support for this framework is 100% not needed, I do take help/feature requests.
 Just add 'em to the issue log.